Rita Akpan

-Rita Akpan is a Nigerian teacher who was Federal Minister of Women affairs in the cabinet of President Olusegun Obasanjo between July 2003 and June 2005.
+Rita Akpan (born 28 September 1944 in Akwa Ibom) is a Nigerian teacher who was Federal Minister of Women affairs in the cabinet of President Olusegun Obasanjo between July 2003 and June 2005.

 Career

 From 1968 to 1986, Rita worked with the American International School, Victoria Island, Lagos and the Federal Ministry of Education.
 She served as Head of French Department, Federal Government Girls' College, Calabar, Federal Inspector of the French Language and later as Vice Principal, Federal Government Girls College, Calabar.